Tracardi/tracardi-api/docs/qa/how_to_copy_data_from_event_to_profile.md

 ## Pre-build event types

-Starting from version 0.8.1, Tracardi includes pre-built event types that can be used for auto-coping.
+Starting from version 0.8.1, Tracardi includes build-in event types that can be used for auto-coping.
 These internal event types are designed to track the customer journey on websites or applications, and they come with default properties that eliminate the need for manual copying.